Hang 10

 Accessibility

-An important aspect of our application was to make sure it is accessible to as many users as possible.
+An important aspect of the application was to make sure it is accessible to as many users as possible.
 You never know when you may miss out on a whole swath of users just because you haven’t included them in the design process and planning.
 Additionally, it includes long-term design planning as accessibility standards are likely to become more and more entrenched in public policy as time goes on.
 To check accessibility standards and make updates the Stark accessibility plugin was used in Figma.

 Color Contrast